Do you want to know how to self-publish a book or an ebook?

 If you use any of these, your book or ebook will be available worldwide via most of the major online book retailers.

-As far as book sales go, Amazon KDP or KDP Select is the undisputed market leader in the publishing industry.
+As far as book sales go, Amazon KDP is the undisputed market leader in the publishing industry.

-Amazon also offers the inclusion of your ebook in Kindle Unlimited.
+Amazon also offers the inclusion of your ebook in Kindle Unlimited if you decide to enroll in Amazon KDP Select.

 Smashwords.
 A publisher and distributor of ebooks to Apple, Barnes and Noble, Kobo, and Scribd, amongst others.